lkev/sales_data_analysis/readme.md

 # Sales dataset
 From UCI Online Retail Dataset.

-Cohort analysis as per requested by an Upwork Client.
+Cohort analysis as per requested by an Upwork Client, based on datacamp tutorial.